Wilted Lettuce Salad

 3. Make the Dressing

-Next, you’ll mix up a simple dressing that only requires four ingredients: olive oil, balsamic vinegar, Kosher salt, and sugar.
+Next, you’ll mix up a simple dressing that only requires four ingredients: olive oil, balsamic vinegar, salt, and sugar.
 Or, if you’re someone who saves bacon drippings, I’m telling you right now–this is the time to use it!
 Swap out the olive oil for the bacon drippings.
 Place the dressing ingredients in a glass mason jar or glass dressing container.
 Microwave until it’s boiling (maybe 30 seconds).

 4. Toss Lettuce with the Dressing